 2015 PGA Hall of Fame and Champions Tribute

 The second-annual Connecticut PGA Hall of Fame Induction and Champions Tribute will be held on Monday, November 30, 2015, at Lake of Isles.
 This awards format will include the induction of a new class into the Hall of Fame, the winners of the 2015 PGA Member Championship events will be presented with their trophies, as well as honoring the Player of the Year, Senior Player of the Year, and the winner of the President’s Award.
 Registration is now open.
-Schedule of events to follow.
+Cost to attend is $37.50 per person.
+The cocktail hour will open at 5PM, followed by dinner and the awards ceremony beginning at 6PM.

 A group rate of $99 is available at Fox Tower.
 To reserve your room, please call 1-800-369-9663 and refer to block # M1 9721.
 A limited number of rooms is available at this rate until November 15, so reserve yours now.